SoC-Arch-polito/ex22-pio-renode-uart/README.md

 The target is the [Freedom-K64F by NXP](https://www.nxp.com/design/development-boards/freedom-development-boards/mcu-boards/freedom-development-platform-for-kinetis-k64-k63-and-k24-mcus:FRDM-K64F)

-Two environments are created
+3 environments are created:
+ - One for renode upload
- - One for renode
+ - One for renode debug
- - One for the real hardware
+ - One for the real hardware upload and debug

 For the renode env, you need to create a simple **k64f.resc** script, as renode does not provide a script for this platform.